Ear wax is produced by the body and protects the inside of the ear canal from injury and infection. As such it should

 too much ear wax and using cotton swabs or tools to clean the outer ear.

 Common methods of removal include cerumenolytics (such as waxol, cerumol etc), syringing or ear microsuction.

-Due to a history of complications with syringing this is no longer available at Stirk.
+Due to potential complications with syringing this is no longer available at Stirk.

-Ear microsuction is now generally regarded as the safer and preferred option.
+Ear microsuction is generally regarded as the safer preferred option.